Shipping is free to the contiguous 48 United States for orders over $100. Alaska & Hawaii please call for a shipping quote.We DO NOT ship to Canada!

 Really, there is no set answer for this question.
 Different families have different needs when it comes to pitching machines.
 How many years you expect the machine to be used, how many people might be using it, where you plan on using the pitching machine, the age group who is using it and whether or not you need it to throw drops and curves all play a factor.

 When in doubt, definitely check out our article that addresses what the Best Pitching Machine to Buy is.
-It will help you decide what the most important things are for your family and aid you in narrowing down your selection.
+It will help you decide what the most important things are for your family and aid you in narrowing down your selection of the perfect ball machine.